Constraining black hole mimickers with gravitational wave observations: Inspiral waveforms for black hole mimickers

-for the contact separation $R_c$, where $m_A$ and $R_A$ are the stars' masses and unperturbed radii, respectively, $M := m_1 + m_2$ is the binary's total mass, and $h_k^{(A)}$ is the $k$th shape (or surficial) Love number for star $A$~\cite{Damour:2009vw,Landry:2014jka}.
+\end{widetext} for the contact separation $R_c$, where $m_A$ and $R_A$ are the stars' masses and unperturbed radii, respectively, $M := m_1 + m_2$ is the binary's total mass, and $h_k^{(A)}$ is the $k$th shape (or surficial) Love number for star $A$~\cite{Damour:2009vw,Landry:2014jka}.
+The notation ``$+ (1 \leftrightarrow 2)$'' implies that the preceding expression is added to itself with all the $1$ and $2$ star labels swapped (so this operation does not act on the ``2'' subscript in $h_2^{(A)}$).
 We compute each star's shape Love numbers and radius using its mass and the specific polytropic EOS we are considering.
 The expression for all $\ell$ to Newtonian order is $R_c = [1 + (m_2/m_1)\sum_{\ell = 2}^\infty h_\ell^{(1)}(R_1/R_c)^{\ell+1}]R_1 + (1 \leftrightarrow 2)$, using the Newtonian potential of the star's companion at a distance of $R_c$ to compute the electric tidal fields in Eq.~(2.2) of~\cite{Landry:2014jka} and taking the unit vector $\Omega_k$ in that paper's Eq.
 (2.6) to point towards the star's companion.
 The $1$PN corrections to the quadrupole and octupole tidal fields come from Eqs.~(B1a) and~(B1c) in~\cite{JohnsonMcDaniel:2009dq} evaluated at $t = 0$, noting that here we take $\Omega_k = -\hat{x}_k$ for the vector that points from star $1$ to star $2$ at $t = 0$.
-This generalizes the expression in Eq.~(77) of Damour and Nagar~\cite{Damour:2009wj} to include higher multipolar contributions to the tidal deformabilities and higher post-Newtonian corrections to tidal fields.
 The expression in square brackets in Eq.~\eqref{eq:contact_sep} is the fractional surface deformation of star~1.

 We then solve this equation numerically for $R_c$, noting that there is a unique positive root for all contact radii for which we can possibly trust the post-Newtonian expressions used to obtain it.
-This follows because the shape Love numbers are all positive, so the right-hand side of the equation will be a decreasing function of $R_c$ (for positive $R_c$) provided that the two terms from the $1$PN corrections to the quadruple and octupole tidal fields are positive.
+This follows because the shape Love numbers are all positive, so the right-hand side of the equation will be a decreasing function of $R_c$ (for positive $R_c$) provided that the two terms from the $1$PN corrections to the quadrupole and octupole tidal fields are positive.
 Since the left-hand side is an increasing function of $R_c$ (for positive $R_c$), there can thus only be one root.
-For the $1$PN corrections to the quadruple and octupole tidal fields to be positive, it is sufficient to assume that $R_c > 3.5M$, and one would not want to consider much smaller separations using the post-Newtonian approximation.
+For the $1$PN corrections to the quadrupole and octupole tidal fields to be positive, it is sufficient to assume that $R_c > 3.5M$, and one would not want to consider much smaller separations using the post-Newtonian approximation.